 During this very long process, at least as far back as 15,000 BCE, humans migrated to areas within the Great Lakes Basin.
 Several Paleo-Indian populations inhabited the region around 10,000 BC.
 The people of the Great Lakes traded with the Hopewell culture from around 1000 AD, as copper nuggets have been extracted from the region and fashioned into ornaments and weapons in the mounds of Southern Ohio.

 With the colonization and expansion of European peoples in North America, the lakes became an integral part of the exploration and development of the continent.
-It was once speculated that Vikings explored the region in the 14th century — based on the discovery of a broken sword, an ax, and a shield boss near Nipigon Lake, Ontario, and a rune stone at Kensington, Minnesota.
+It was once speculated that Vikings explored the region in the 14th century — based on discovering a broken sword, an ax, a shield boss near Nipigon Lake, Ontario, and a rune stone at Kensington, Minnesota.
 However, it is much more likely that the first Europeans entered the region in 1535 when the French explorer Jacques Cartier traveled up the St. Lawrence River to the site of modern Montreal to search for a route to the Orient.
 The Huron Indians told him of the great seas lying beyond, but the upper St. Lawrence and Lake Ontario were controlled by the Iroquois, who were unfriendly to the Europeans.
 Consequently, further exploration by another leading French explorer of North America, Samuel de Champlain, followed the course of the Ottawa River, Lake Nipissing, and the French River to Georgian Bay.
 He reached Lake Huron in 1615 and is credited with being the first European to see the Great Lakes.

 In 1634 Jean Nicolet, dispatched by Champlain to seek a route to China — led an expedition into Lake Michigan and down the length of Green Bay to the Fox River, where he encountered the Winnebago Indians.
-Other French explorers, including René-Robert Cavelier, Sieur de La Salle, explored the lakes, made peace with the Indians, and established early settlements.
+Other French explorers, including René-Robert Cavelier and Sieur de La Salle, explored the lakes, made peace with the Indians, and established early settlements.
 The brigantine Le Griffon, commissioned by Sieur de La Salle, was built at Cayuga Creek, near the southern end of the Niagara River, and became the first known sailing ship to travel the upper Great Lakes on August 7, 1679.

 Early interest in the lakes was stimulated by the easy transportation route they offered into the continent’s heartland.
 The Great Lakes played a central role in the European colonization and development of North America.
 The value of the region’s extensive forests and fertile land was soon realized, and lumbering and agriculture became important.
 Large coalfields and deposits of iron, copper, salt, limestone, and other minerals were found along or near the extensive shorelines.
 For decades, these resources attracted people and industry.